Housing and Urban Development Coordinating Council

 The Housing and Urban Development Coordinating Council (HUDCC) was the umbrella agency of various housing and development offices of the Philippine government.
 It was established by President Corazon Aquino through Executive Order No. 90, Series of 1986.

-The law creating the Department of Human Settlements and Urban Development (DHSUD), Republic Act No. 11201, was signed into law by President Rodrigo Duterte on February 14, 2019, with the signing announced to the public by the government on February 19, 2019.
+The law creating the Department of Human Settlements and Urban Development (DHSUD), Republic Act No. 11201, was signed into law by President Rodrigo Duterte on February 14, 2019, with the signing announced to the public by the government on 19 February 2019.
 The DHSUD was a merger of the HUDCC and the Housing and Land Use Regulatory Board (HLURB), with the former becoming defunct and the latter reorganized as the Human Settlements Adjudication Commission (HSAC).
 The law was a consolidation of House Bill 6775 and Senate Bill 1578 which were passed by the House of Representatives and the Senate on October 10 and November 12, 2018, respectively.
-The Implement Rules and Regulations (IRR) for RA 11201 was signed on July 19, 2019.
+The Implementing Rules and Regulations (IRR) for RA 11201 were signed on July 19, 2019.
 A five-month transition period will begin with full implementation of the law on January 1, 2020.